rishabhjaincoder/conFusion-Server/README.txt

 		npm install cookie-parser --save

 	and we have done minor changes in the app.js file and checked that it the postman

+--> Sessions
+	first we need to install express-session and session-file-store using command npm install express-session session-file-store --save

+	required these both things

+	set up the session by session.use({<many parameters in here>})

+	change cookieParser with session everywhere and you are good to go